Azure/azure-sdk-for-java/sdk/eventhubs/azure-messaging-eventhubs/migration-guide.md

 - Using the new azure-identity library to share a single authentication approach between clients.
 - A unified logging and diagnostics pipeline offering a common view of the activities across each of the client libraries.
 - A unified asynchronous programming model using [Project Reactor][project-reactor].
+- A unified method of creating clients via client builders to interact with Azure services.

 ## Important changes

 ### Package names and namespaces

 Group ids, artifact ids, and package names for the modern Azure client libraries for Java have changed.
+They follow the [Java SDK naming guidelines][GuidelinesJavaDesign].
 Each will have the group id `com.azure`, an artifact id following the pattern `azure-[area]-[service]`, and the root package name `com.azure.[area].[Service]`.
-The legacy clients have a group id `com.microsoft.azure` and their package names followed the pattern `com.microsoft.azure.[service]`.
+The legacy clients have a group id `com.microsoft.azure` and their package names followed the pattern `com.microsoft.
+Azure.[service]`.
 This provides a quick and accessible means to help understand, at a glance, whether you are using modern or legacy clients.

 In Event Hubs, the modern client libraries have packages and namespaces that begin with `com.azure.messaging.eventhubs` and were released starting with version 5.
-The legacy client libraries have package names beginning with `com.microsoft.azure.eventhubs` and a version of 3.x.x or below.
+The legacy client libraries have package names starting with `com.microsoft.azure.eventhubs` and a version of 3.x.x or below.

 ### Client hierarchy and constructors

-In the interest of simplifying the API surface, we've made three clients, each with an asynchronous and synchronous variant.
-One client is for producing events, [EventHubProducerAsyncClient][EventHubProducerAsyncClient], while two are intended for reading events.
-[EventProcessorClient][EventProcessorClient] is the production-level consumer and [EventHubConsumerAsyncClient][EventProcessorClient] for exploration and lower-level control of [EventData][EventData] consumption.
+In the interest of simplifying the API surface, we've made three clients.
+One client is for producing events, [EventHubProducerAsyncClient][EventHubProducerAsyncClient] has async operations and [EventHubProducerClient][EventHubProducerClient] is the sync version.
+The other two clients are intended for reading events.
+[EventProcessorClient][EventProcessorClient] is what you would typically use to read events from all partitions with an optional, but recommended checkpointing feature.
+[EventHubConsumerAsyncClient][EventHubConsumerAsyncClient] is what you would use for lower-level control of [EventData][EventData] consumption from a single partition.

-Creation of producers or consumers is done through either [EventHubClientBuilder][EventHubClientBuilder] or [EventProcessorClientBuilder][EventProcessorClientBuilder].
-Asynchronous clients are created by invoking `builder.build*AsyncClient()`.
-Synchronous clients are created by invoking `builder.build*Client()`.
+Creation of producer and consumer clients is done through the [EventHubClientBuilder][EventHubClientBuilder] while the [EventProcessorClient][EventProcessorClient] is created through the [EventProcessorClientBuilder][EventProcessorClientBuilder].

 #### Create an Event Hub producer

-Event Hub asynchronous and asynchronous producers in v3 were created using static methods in `EventHubClient`.
+Event Hub synchronous and asynchronous producers in v3 were created using static methods in `EventHubClient`.
 In v5, they are created with [EventHubClientBuilder][EventHubClientBuilder].
 Samples below demonstrate how to create an Event Hub producer, but the same steps can be used for the consumer.

 In v3: